jetstack/cert-manager-nginx-plus-lab/README.md

 NAME               READY   SECRET     AGE demo-certificate   True    demo-tls   10s
 ```
-When creating a `Certificate` resource cert-manager will generate a private key and a Certificate Signing Request.
-The private key is stored inside the secret we defined in teh configuration: `demo-tls`.
+When creating a `Certificate` resource, cert-manager will generate a private key and a Certificate Signing Request.
+The private key is stored inside the Secret resource we defined in the configuration: `demo-tls`.
 This is stored in the Kubernetes secret store.
 The Certificate Signing Request (CSR) is stored inside a newly generated `CertificateRequest` resource.
 ```console
 $ kubectl get certificaterequests